microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Learner/Exercise-03.md

 8. Manually run your workflow.
 When your workflow completes successfully, go to the Azure portal to see the `dev` environment.
 9. Run the workflow a second time, this time overriding the environment parameter with `test` instead of `dev`.
 When your workflow completes successfully, go to the Azure portal to see the new `test` App Service.
 10. Run the workflow a third time, this time overriding the environment parameter with `prod` instead of `dev`.
 When your workflow completes successfully, go to the Azure portal to see the new `prod` App Service.
+11. Ensure that Application Insights is enabled for each of the three App Services.

 ### Success Criteria